 The complaint ratio is the number of complaints to the number of exposures.
 A larger company will tend to get more complaints than a smaller company just because of the higher number of customers.
 The complaint ratio levels the playing field.

-Pay careful attention to the companies who consistently have a high complaint ratio.
+Pay careful attention to the companies that consistently have a high complaint ratio.
 If a company has three straight years of high complaint ratios, your chances for having a complaint-worthy experience are high if you choose them to insure you.

 In the chart below, we highlight the ten largest insurers in California with their three-year average complaint ratios.

 If the following average rates seem high to you, you’re probably a decent driver without much risk.
 These averages include all driving records and all ages.
 If, for example, you’re 30 years old with a clean driving record, you can expect your rates to be much lower!

 But, if you’re 17 years old with a speeding ticket and an accident on your record, you could be looking at even higher rates.

 These rates just give you a starting point to see which companies are the most expensive and the cheapest overall.
 Your individual rates will vary!

 |Company||Average||Compared to State Average||Percentage Over/Under State Average|

 Commute Rates by Company

 Are you curious how much your commute is going to cost you?
 In most parts of the country, the length of your commute doesn’t make a huge difference in your rates.
 In California, it does, thanks to California’s consumer protection laws.